 Can the countertop be installed if the cabinets are not yet assembled?

-No, the cabinets must be assembled and levelled first.
-The countertop sits on top and is fixed from below.
+No, the cabinets need to be assembled and levelled first.
+The countertop sits on top and is fixed from underneath.

 Do you supply the countertop?

-No, the client purchases the countertop.
-We can recommend a store and suitable material.
+No, the client buys the countertop.
+We can suggest a store and a suitable material.

 How many cut-outs are included in the price?

-Sink and hob cut-outs are charged separately.
+Sink and hob cut-outs are priced separately.
 Exact prices are in the table above.

 What sealant is best to use?

 For joints and edges — kitchen-grade silicone (sanitary, clear or colour-matched).
-Standard acrylic sealant is not suitable as it is not waterproof.
+Standard acrylic sealant is not suitable because it is not waterproof.

 Euro-cut or joining strip — which is better?

-A euro-cut looks neater — the joint is almost invisible.
-A strip is simpler and cheaper but leaves a visible aluminium line.
+A euro-cut looks cleaner — the joint is almost invisible.
+A strip is easier and cheaper, but it leaves a visible aluminium line.
 The choice depends on budget and material.

 Can the countertop be replaced without removing the sink?

-Usually not — the sink has to come out so a new opening can be cut.
-The exception is if the cut-out matches exactly.
+Usually not — the sink needs to come out so a new opening can be cut.
+The only exception is when the cut-out matches exactly.

 Are fixings included in the price?

 Yes, standard fixings (screws, brackets, bolts) are included.
-The wall plinth and sealant are charged separately if not already on site.
+The wall plinth and sealant are charged separately if they are not already on site.

 Who does the work